z3mafra/recog-txt-img/README.md

 #### *4.2.1.
 Detect faces*

-Detect faces no Vision Studio
+Configuração do Detect faces no Vision Studio:

-    1. In a web browser, navigate to Vision Studio at https://portal.vision.cognitive.azure.com.
+>- 1. No navegador, ir até o Vision Studio (https://portal.vision.cognitive.azure.com).
-    2. On the Getting started with Vision landing page, select the Face tab and then select the Detect Faces in an image tile.
+>- 2. Na página "Getting started with Vision", selecinar a aba "Face" e o card "Detect Faces".
-    3. Under the Try It Out subheading, acknowledge the resource usage policy by reading and checking the box.
+>- 3. Marcar o check box "Try It Out subheading, acknowledge the resource usage policy".
-    4. Select each of the sample images and observe the face detection data that is returned.
+>- 4. Selecionar as images de exemplo e observar as informações retornadas.
-    5. Now let’s try with some of our own images.
+>- 5. Now let’s try with some of our own images.
 Select https://aka.ms/mslearn-detect-faces to download detect-faces.zip.
 Then open the folder on your computer.

     6. Locate the file named store-camera-1.jpg; which contains the following image: